 ✔️ How the body communicates via electronic signals (neuromuscular system)

-For these concepts, you’ll likely need to dive deep into studying.
+For these concepts, you’ll likely need to dive deep into studying and TEAS prep.
 The TEAS could ask you a variety of questions that test your understanding of these topics.

 You’ll need to memorize steps, but you’ll also need to be troubleshoot…